Blog

 - Bureaucracy (including both regulatory and compliance issues)

-- Challenges of a LIS system/EHR
+- Challenges of LIS systems/EHRs

 - Mergers and acquisitions